Program of Support

 How to show you’ve participated

-To show you’ve participated in a POS in the 3 years before you claim you must either:
+To show you’ve participated in a POS in the 3 years before you claim DSP, you must either:

 • participate for at least 18 months